 Recently, the Newton Tab published an article about the massive new development proposed for the MBTA Riverside T stop.
 The Tab article, titled “Crowd offers feedback about Newton’s Riverside site,” quoted Mayor Ruthanne Fuller describing the visioning process for Riverside:

 “‘This process, in part, is trying to figure out what is the right size,’ said Fuller.”

 I have news for Mayor Fuller: The “right size” of the Riverside development is already known.

 The last time local residents were asked for input to right-size development at Riverside, discussions took more than five years.
 The resulting agreement, finalized in 2013, determined that the right size for Riverside was 580,000 square feet, including nearly 300 hundred new housing units.

 It’s not local residents who want to go through this process all over again.
-It’s being driven by developer Robert Korff and his business partner BH Normandy (who negotiated the 2013 agreement).
+It’s being driven by Mark Development and business partner BH Normandy (who negotiated the 2013 agreement).
 Instead of the agreed-upon 580,000 square feet, they are demanding 1.5 million square feet, including two 200+ foot tall towers, and many hundreds of additional units of luxury housing.
 They stand to add hundreds of millions of dollars in additional value to their project, while residents of Auburndale, Newton Lower Falls, Waban, West Newton, and other parts of Newton are saddled with massive costs related to traffic, schools, infrastructure, planning, and more.